 Within 30 days after the final hearing, the court will rule on the case.

-Judgments of the courts may be appealed depending on the value and of the subject matter.
+Judgments of the courts may be appealed depending on the value and subject matter.
 Decisions in actions regarding the status of a person or in actions for allocation of the house of family dwelling are always subject to appeal.

 Common reasons for challenging a court’s decision are errors in the interpretation or application of the law by the court or disregard of evidence.